Kaztic/interview_agent/README.md

 curl -X POST http://localhost:8000/api/v1/interview \
   -H "Content-Type: application/json" \
   -d '{
-    "prompt": "You are an C/C++ and OOPs interviewer, give the interviewee 5 unique questions" }'
+    "prompt": "You are a C/C++ and OOPs interviewer.
+Ask 5 unique questions to the interviewee."
+  }'
 ```